sonugpc/auto_social_poster_telegram_bot/README.md

 These secrets will be automatically available in your deployed worker's environment (`env`).

+**Important Note on Security:** Cloudflare does not use your local `.dev.vars` file when you deploy.
+This is a crucial security feature.
+Your deployment (`wrangler deploy`) bundles only your application code (`src/*.js`, `package.json`, etc.), not your local secret files.
+This prevents you from accidentally leaking sensitive keys into your codebase or version control (like Git).
+The `wrangler secret put` command is the secure and correct way to provide these variables to your live application.

 ## Running Locally

 To start the local development server, run: